Determining isotopy classes of crossing arcs in alternating links: Ideal partially flat geodesic triangulations

 \vv

-Most of this section is devoted to the proof of the Theorem 5.1.
+Most of this section is devoted to the proof of Theorem 4.2.

-Under the hypothesis of the theorem, two straightened polyhedra $\Pi_1, \Pi_2$ that correspond to the Menasco's decomposition of $S^3-L$ are properly embedded in $\mathbb{H}^3$ by Prop 4.1.
-First, we construct a triangulation of $\Pi_1, \Pi_2$ that is properly embedded in $\mathbb{H}^3$.
-Recall that $f$ is vertical projection described in the previous section.
-To begin, subdivide every face $F$ of $\Pi_i$ into triangles using the existing ideal vertices of $F$ only.
-Additionally, do it so that for any new edge $e$ subdividing the face $F$ of $\Pi_i, i=1,2$, $f(e)$ lies entirely in $f(F)$ (this can always be done as a consequence of the Proposition 4.1).
-Denote the resulting polyhedra with triangular faces by $\Pi_i'$.
+Under the hypothesis of the theorem, two straightened polyhedra $\Pi_1, \Pi_2$ that correspond to Menasco's decomposition of $S^3-L$ are properly embedded in $\mathbb{H}^3$ by Prop 3.1.
+First, we construct a triangulation of $\Pi_1 \cup \Pi_2$ that is properly embedded in $\mathbb{H}^3$.
+Recall that $f$ is the vertical projection described in the previous section.
+To begin, take the collection of ideal vertices and straightened edges $\dot{F}$ corresponding to a face $F$ of $\Pi_i-\{v\}$.
+Subdivide $\dot{F}$ into (ideal) triangles using the existing ideal vertices of $\dot{F}$ only.
+Additionally, do it so that for any new edge $e$ subdividing $\dot{F}$ of $\Pi_i-\{v\}, i=1,2$, $f(e)$ lies entirely in $f(F)$ (this can always be done as a consequence of Cor.3.3).
+Do this for every face of $\Pi_i-\{v\}, i=1,2$.
+Additionally, for every face $F$ of $\Pi_i-\{v\}, i=1,2$, incident to $\infty$, subdivide $\dot{F}$ by edges incident to $\infty$ (i.e. by vertical geodesics from other vertices of $\dot{F}$).
+Denote the resulting polyhedra with triangular faces by $\Pi'_1, \Pi'_2$.

-Recall that the faces of $\Pi_i, i=1,2,$ do not have to be planar.
-Therefore, after we subdivided the faces, we have to check that the resulting polyhedra $\Pi'_i, i=1,2,$ are properly embedded in $\mathbb{H}^3$ as well (\textit{i.e.} the new triangular faces do not ``cut" through each other).
+Recall that a collection of edges and vertices in $\mathbb{H}^3$ corresponding to a face $\bar{F}$ of $\bar{\Pi}_1$ was denoted by $\dot{F}$.
+As mentioned before, the ideal vertices of $\dot{F}$ do not necessarily lie in one hyperbolic plane.
+Therefore, after we subdivided every such collection $\dot{F}$ in a new way, we have to check that the resulting polyhedra $\Pi'_i, i=1,2,$ are properly embedded in $\mathbb{H}^3$ as well (\textit{i.e.} the new triangular faces do not ``cut" through each other).
 That is the content of the next lemma.

-Fix $i$ and consider a cross-section $Q'$ of the polyhedron $\Pi_i'$ resulted from the subdivision of faces of $\Pi_i$ as above.
-Suppose $Q'$ is situated on the horosphere $H$. $Q'$ corresponds to the 4-sided cross-section $Q$ of $\Pi_i$ with the vertices $A, B, C, D$ in the following way: $Q'$ has the four vertices $A, B, C, D$ of $Q$, and several more vertices resulting from the subdivision of faces of $\Pi_i$.
+Fix $i$ and consider a cross-section $Q'$ of an ideal vertex of the polyhedron $\Pi_i'$ resulting from the subdivision.
+Suppose $Q'$ is situated on the horosphere $H$. $Q'$ corresponds to a 4-sided cross-section $Q$ of $\Pi_i$ with the vertices $A, B, C, D$ in the following way: $Q'$ has four vertices $A, B, C, D$ of $Q$, and several more vertices resulting from the subdivision of faces of $\Pi_i$.
 We will refer to these vertices as to the ``new" vertices of $Q'$.

 \vv